Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Hyperparameter Optimization

 \section{Hyperparameter Optimization}

-This section describes the hyperparameter optimization performed to generate Table \ref{tab: performance}.
+This appendix describes the hyperparameter optimization performed to generate numerical results.
 The parameter grids used for each algorithm are summarized in Table \ref{tab:hyperparameters}.
 For $K$-Means+PCA and GMM+PCA, we clustered the first $z$ principal components of the HSI, where $z$ was chosen so that 99\% of the variation in the HSI was maintained after PCA dimensionality reduction.
 Thus, $K$-Means, $K$-Means+PCA, and GMM+PCA required no hyperparameter inputs.
-For stochastic algorithms with hyperparameter inputs (SC, SymNMF, and D-VIC), we optimized for the median OA across 10 trials at each node in the hyperparameter grids described below.
+For stochastic algorithms with hyperparameter inputs (SC, SymNMF, FSSC, and D-VIC), we optimized for the median OA across 100 trials at each node in the hyperparameter grids described below.